- Lifestyle changes for a healthy heart

-Coronary heart disease is a disease of the heart's blood vessels that, if untreated, can cause heart attacks.
-Like any muscle, the heart needs a constant supply of oxygen and nutrients, which are carried to it by the blood in the coronary arteries.
+- Coronary heart disease is a disease of the heart's blood vessels that, if untreated, can cause heart attacks.
 When the coronary arteries become narrowed or clogged and cannot supply enough blood to the heart, CHD results.

-Smoking is one of the four major risk factors for coronary artery disease.
-Women who smoke are two to six times more likely to suffer a heart attack than nonsmoking women, and the risk increases with the number of cigarettes smoked per day.
-Smokers who have a heart attack are more likely to die and die suddenly (within an hour) than are nonsmokers.
-Cigarette smoking also acts with other risk factors to greatly increase the risk for coronary heart disease, such as atherosclerosis ("hardening of the arteries").
+- Smoking is a major risk factor for coronary artery disease.
+Women who smoke are two to four times more likely to suffer a heart attack or stroke than nonsmoking women, and the risk increases with the number of cigarettes smoked per day.

-Overweight women are much more likely to develop heart-related problems than women who aren't.
-Obesity is linked with coronary heart disease, stroke, congestive heart failure and death from heart-related causes.
-The more overweight you are, the higher your risk for heart disease.
+- Overweight women are much more likely to develop heart-related problems than women who are at a normal weight.
+Obesity is linked with coronary heart disease, stroke, congestive heart failure death from heart-related causes, and diabetes The higher your BMI, the higher your risk for heart disease.

 Questions to Ask